fishingandforaging/fishingandforaging.github.io/index.md

 * Gather cockles, winkles and shallow-water shrimp
 * Forage the beach and islands for edible and medicinal plants, berries and mushrooms

-The inshore waters of the Swedish west coast are home to some of the finest shellfish in the world and at least twenty edible species are to be found in the coastal waters of northern bohuslän.
+The inshore waters of the Swedish west coast are home to many of the finest shellfish in the world.
+At least twenty edible species are to be found in the coastal waters of northern bohuslän.

 We work primarily with the following;
 * Oysters, pacific (Crassostrea gigas) and native (Ostrea edulis)